sergeyklay/gohugo-theme-ed/README.md

 ## License

 Ed licensed under the MIT License.
-See the [LICENSE](./LICENSE) file for more information.
+See the [LICENSE][license] file for more information.

 [hugo]: http://gohugo.io